AR / Tech

 The New Terminal One at JFK International Airport

-• Improved Site Previews: The coordinated model in AR ensured that as builts and IFC sets were accurate and true to site conditions.
+• Improved Site Previews: The coordinated model in AR ensured that as-builts and IFC sets were accurate and true to site conditions.
 This reduced engineering rework and increased site support by finalizing correct drawings before release rather than during installation.

 When considering AR, consider the following:

-2 - Ease of Alignment - Argyle lets site users calibrate to known authorities quickly and easily in the app.
-Set up is simple and familiar.
+2. Ease of Alignment: Argyle lets site users calibrate to known authorities quickly and easily in the app.
+Setup is simple and familiar.

 Argyle BIM to Augmented Reality site overlay

-Argyle's AR overlay of the airport BIM to the real world jobsite.
+Argyle's AR overlay of the airport BIM to the real-world jobsite.

+The adoption of augmented reality at JFK T1 underscores the project team’s dedication to pioneering technological advancements and improving industry standards.
 As these technologies continue to prove their value, they set a new benchmark for future construction projects.
-The success at JFK T1 serves as a testament to the power of augmented reality in driving excellence and efficiency in the industry.
+The success at JFK T1 serves as a testament to the power of augmented reality in driving excellence and efficiency across the industry.

 Could augmented reality be the key to revolutionizing your next airport construction project?
 Discover more about how Argyle can transform your project at argyle.build.